Kee2u/Deciphering_the_Indus_Valley_Script/Statistical_Analysis/README.md

    > NPPT(i, j) = log(pair frequency+1)/log(frequency of sign i)/log(frequency of sign j)

    ### Ratio of Initial to Terminal Sign Frequency
-   If the intitial frequency of the first sign (i) is greater than its terminal frequency, and the terminal frequency of the second sign (j) is greater than the initial frequency, then the strength of the sign pair increases by:
+   If the initial frequency of the first sign (i) is greater than its terminal frequency, and the terminal frequency of the second sign (j) is greater than the initial frequency, then the strength of the sign pair increases by:

    > NIT = log(initial frequency of sign j)/log(frequency of sign j) * log(terminal frequency of sign i)/log(frequency of sign i)